zio/zio-cli/docs/index.md

 ### First ZIO CLI example

  This is done by defining `cliApp` value from `ZIOCliDefault` using `CliApp.make` and specifying a `Command` as parameter.
 A `Command[Model]` is a description of the commands of a CLI application that allows to specify which commands are valid and how to transform the input into an instance of `Model`.
 Then it is possible to implement the logic of the CLI application in terms of `Model`.
-As a sample we are going to create a commang of Git.
+As a sample we are going to create a command of Git.
 We are going to implement only command `git clone` with argument `repository` and option `local`.

 ```scala mdoc
 import zio.cli._